Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 We can notice that the model is structured in two parts, a choice of selected actors that form a feasible loop, and auxiliary binary variables on one hand, and a set of continuous flow decisions for each scenario and time step, which has a block-separable structure along these two dimensions.

-We can use a Benders decomposition of the problem, expressing the flow optimality conditions as constraints on the $x$, $w$, and $z$ variables.
+We can use a Benders decomposition of the problem, expressing the flow optimality conditions as constraints on the $x$ and $z$ variables.
 Benders decomposition exploits the separation of variables between the binding variables which design the network and the continuous variables that are fully block-separable (see \cite{rahmaniani2017benders} for a recent literature review of the Benders decomposition, applications and algorithms).
 We can note $\phi_{st}: \{0,1\}^n \times \{0,1\} \mapsto \mathbb{R}$ the optimal value function of the problem given fixed values of $x$ and $z^{st}$.
-Model~\eqref{model:compact} is equivalent to:
+Model~\eqref{model:compact} is then equivalent to Model~\eqref{model:equivalentmodel}:

-At an optimal solution, the variable $\eta_{st}$ will match the value of $\phi_{st}(x,z)$.
+where $\phi_{st}(x,z^{st})$ is the solution of Model~\eqref{model:continuousprojection} defined below.
+At the optimal solution, the variable $\eta_{st}$ will match the value of $\phi_{st}(x,z)$.
 The value of $\phi$ corresponds to the optimisation problem once the binary variables are fixed.
 This problem is entirely decomposed along $(s,t)$, we, therefore, omit the two indices for clarity.
 The dual variable associated with each constraint is labelled on the right: